vapoursynth/vapoursynth/src/core/vsvulkanexec_protocol.md

 budget, wait for `counter + 1` with a 50 ms timeout, repeat.
 The counter is sampled *before* the sweep so a completion between the two either gets reaped or leaves the counter behind the wait target.
 Only submitted work is counted, so a thread's own recordings never gate it.
-Compute-queue pools signal the progress timeline on every submission; a pool on a dedicated transfer queue does not, and its retentions are not metered.
+Compute-queue pools signal the progress timeline on every submission; a pool on either transfer queue does not, and its retentions are not metered.
 The timeout remains for the one event that reduces the total without a signal: a completed context an acquirer claimed first settles its bytes on the host.
 A host-signalled wake-up (P10) would retire it.
 A wait of its own that